5-Bit/5-bit.github.io/_posts/2015-10-05-Coding-Standard.md

 title: "Coding Standards"
 author: "Michael MacCallum"
 date: 2015-10-05 19:09:00
+excerpt: "This document outlines the coding standards that we will follow while working on {{ site.project.title }}.
+It includes some info on things like, how we will be testing our code, code organization and conventions, code reviews and other policies that we will attempt to follow."
 ---
 This document outlines the coding standards that we will follow while working on {{ site.project.title }}.
 It includes some info on things like, how we will be testing our code, code organization and conventions, code reviews and other policies that we will attempt to follow.